 A Prime Estate at the Perfect Location.
 A well-acclaimed 4-star luxury hotel, Park Hotel Tokyo is nestled within the Shiodome Media Tower which is located in a flourishing center of Minato.
 That being said, the hotel is smacked right in an area that is very accessible to all major train stations in Tokyo (such as the JR Line) through train stops of Shimbashi and Shiodome.
 In fact, the hotel perfectly faces the iconic Tokyo Tower, along with a great unobstructed view of Mt.
 Fuji in the distance.
 Other popular things to do in Tokyo such as visiting the spots of Tsukiji Market, Ginza, Odaiba, Roppongi, and MANY others can even be easily done in minutes when you stay in Park Hotel Tokyo!

 Fit for Any Kind of Traveler and Trip Style.
-As a world-class accommodation, Park Hotel Tokyo caters to international clientele of ALL ages and types.
+As a world-class accommodation, Park Hotel Tokyo caters to an international clientele of ALL ages and types.
 No matter if you’re on a business trip, a family vacation, an escapade with friends, or on a romantic getaway with your loved one, the hotel can fit whatever kind of service and room that you may need.

 Unique Rooms.
 Speaking of rooms, Park Hotel Tokyo is known for its vibrant and unique “Artist Rooms” — but sure enough, you have the option to go for standard rooms too.
 What’s more, you can also request rooms that have a clear view of the Tokyo Tower!